sarbjeetkumar/ProjectData-Representation-and-Querying-Project-2015/README.md

-####This is the first entry in the dataset in JSON Format , This will give you the rougph idea that how the data is laid out using the above headings.
+####This is the first entry in the dataset in JSON Format , This will give you the rough idea that how the data is laid out using the above headings.

 ```json
 [{